 The documents will tell you when you must appear in Court and when to attend for fingerprinting.
 Do not miss the Court date or the fingerprinting date, as you will be charged with another offence, failing to appear.
 The Court will also issue a warrant for your arrest.

-In order to be convicted of either impairment offences, it will be necessary for the Crown to prove certain elements.
-In the case of operating or controlling a motor vehicle while impaired, the Crown must demonstrate that the defendant intended to voluntarily consume the alcohol or drugs and that the defendant controlled or operated a motor vehicle while impaired.
-In the case of operating a motor vehicle while consuming over 50 mg of alcohol the prosecutor must demonstrate that the accused voluntarily consumed alcohol, then operated or had a vehicle in their care and control and that the act occurred at a time when the proportion of alcohol in the driver’s blood exceeded 50mg in 100ml of blood.
+In order to be convicted of impaired driving or over 80 mgs/drugged operation, the Crown must prove certain elements.
+In the case of operating or controlling a motor vehicle while impaired, the Crown must demonstrate that you voluntarily consumed alcohol and/or drugs and then controlled or operated a motor vehicle while impaired.
+In the case of operating a motor vehicle with over the legal limit of alcohol and/or drugs, the prosecutor must demonstrate that you voluntarily consumed alcohol, then operated or had a vehicle in your care and control with more than the legal limit of alcohol and/or drugs in your blood.
 You do not have to be driving your vehicle in order to be convicted of these offences.
 If you are just sitting in it without the motor running, you may be charged with having care and control of a vehicle while impaired or with alcohol/drugs in your blood over the legal limit.
 The Court will consider where you were in relation to the vehicle, whether the vehicle was running, where the keys to the vehicle were, where the vehicle was stopped and whether you intended to move the vehicle.

 At the trial, the Court will consider the evidence of your impairment.
 It will consider your physical appearance such as the smell of alcohol on your breath, the glassy or blood-shot appearance of the eyes, your unsteady walking ability or standing ability and your slurred speech.
 It will also consider the erratic manner of your driving.
 The Certificate of Analysis indicating the alcohol concentration in your blood provided by breath samples or blood samples will also be considered.
 The higher the readings of alcohol and/or drugs in your system, the higher the fine you will be pay.
 If your case is serious, you could go to jail – especially if you have previous convictions for impaired driving offences.

-Your driving license will be suspended if you are convicted of impaired driving or of a breathalyzer offence.
-The length of time depends upon the circumstances.
-The Alberta Motor Vehicles Branch will suspend your license for at least 12 months.
+If you are convicted of an intoxicated driving offence, the judge will suspend your license for at least 12 months.
 However, you can immediately apply to have the interlock device installed on your vehicle to allow you to drive as soon as that device is installed.
-The province of Alberta will also suspend your license.
-Alberta imposes driving license suspensions of 12 months for the first offence, 36 months for the second offence and 60 months for the third offence.
+The province of Alberta will also suspend your licence: 12 months for the first offence, 36 months for the second offence and 60 months for the third offence.
 These license suspensions are typically longer than those imposed by the Court.
 Both suspensions run at the same time but you cannot drive until the longer license suspension is complete.
 You cannot get your license back until you have met all conditions imposed.
 Conditions may include paying the license reinstatement fee, taking a road test and/or attending a seminar on drinking and driving.
 You may appeal the license suspension, however the suspension remains in effect until your appeal is over.
 The maximum penalty for driving while prohibited is between 2 to 5 years imprisonment.